BurhanRaja/React-Newsapp/README.md

 4. Fetching data from URL using `componentDidMount()`

 - `constructor()` loads 1st, `render()` loads 2nd and `componentDidMount()` will load at last.

+5. Added Next and Previous button for the News navigation

+- The functions created for next and previous button are `handleNextClick()` and `handelPrevClick` respectively.